By Stefanie Michaels

 Try to book a seat that’s as close to the front of the plane as possible.

-Not only will you be one of the first to disembark, because being stuck behind others who take too long getting their carry-ons from the overhead and then moseying down the aisle at a snail pace can be all too frustrating.
+Not only will you be one of the first to disembark, but being stuck behind others who take too long getting their carry-ons from the overhead and then moseying down the aisle at a snail’s pace can be challenging.